rachelwang/SMC4WM/README.md

     "      <interventionfile> is the file name and path of Intervention to be implemented.
 This parameter is optional！"

-    "      <getstruct> whether to use tetrat to get the structure of DBN. 'true' or 'false.
-This parameter is optional"

 Available test specifications: